harvardinformatics/informatics-website/docs/resources/Tutorials/whole-genome-alignment-cactus.md

     * **Allocate the proper partitions based on `use_gpu`.** If you want to use the GPU version of cactus (*i.e.* you have set `use_gpu: True` in the config file), the partition for the rule **blast** must be GPU enabled.
 If not, the pipeline will fail to run.
     * The `blast: gpus:` option will be ignored if `use_gpu: False` is set.
     * **mem_mb is in MB** and **time is in minutes**.
+    * **If using the [snakemake-executor-plugin-cannon](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/cannon.html) specifically for the Harvard Cannon cluster, you can leave the `partition:` fields blank and one will be selected automatically based on the other resources requested!**

 You will have to determine the proper resource usage for your dataset.
 Generally, the larger the genomes, the more time and memory each job will need, and the more you will benefit from providing more CPUs and GPUs.